KriishAHate/Portfolio-Site/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A collection of projects that I have worked on.
+description: A collection of personal projects I have worked on, ranging from research-related work to short summer projects, hobbies, and personal interests.
+Each project highlights my progress and thought process.
 nav: true
 nav_order: 3
 # display_categories: [work, fun]